-We will present the list of speakers with a short bio in alphabetical order to give you an overview about their individual field of professional expertise.
+We present the list of speakers with a short bio in alphabetical order to give you an overview about their individual field of scientific expertise.

 Please, note that this section will be updated regularly!

 explores the geochemistry of the earth’s surface by isotope geochemical methods.
 He holds a degree in geology from TU Berlin, a PhD from ETH Zürich and held research posts at the Universities of Cambridge, Oxford, and Berne.
 He held a professorship in geochemistry at the University of Hanover and now at GFZ Potsdam and FU Berlin.

 As one main tool he uses cosmogenic nuclides, these rare clocks of the earth surface that allow measuring the rates of landscape development.
 As second tool he uses mass spectrometry to resolve the small shifts in the relative abundances of the isotopes of metal and metalloid elements such as Li, Mg, Si and Sr. He track the massive biogeochemical fluxes at the earth’s surface – and follow them from the rock to soils and into plants, and from there into river water and eventually into the oceans.

 is a Senior Scientist at the GFZ (GeoForschungsZentrum) in Potsdam and Professor at the University of Potsdam.
 He has a background in Physics and Mathematics, which he applies to a broad range of subjects in the Earth Sciences.
 In recent years, he has specialized in the development of numerical models of surface processes, which are used in his newly created section at the GFZ (called “Earth Surface Processes Modeling”) to quantify the relationship between erosion, tectonics and climate.
 Prior to joining the GFZ in Potsdam, he has worked in many academic institutions in Belgium, France, Canada, Australia and the United States.